Ivan Ewart: Business and charity work

-In 1948 Sir Ivan married Pauline Preston.
+In 1948 Ivan married Pauline Preston.
 He took on the running his family's linen business, William Ewart & Son Ltd., in 1954.
 Other business interests included William Ewart Investments Ltd, Belfast (1973–77); chairman and Ewart New Northern Ltd, Belfast (1973–77).
 Ten years later his wife died and, in the wake of this, Sir Ivan went to East Africa to work with Royal Commonwealth Society for the Blind (for which he was East Africa's Resident Representative) and later at the Freda Carr Hospital in Uganda.

-Sir Ivan was also president of the Northern Ireland Chamber of Commerce and Industry (The papers of Enoch Powell), a Northern Ireland Delegate to the Duke of Edinburgh's Study Conference on the Human Problems of Industrial Communities within the Commonwealth and Empire at Oxford in 1956, President of the Church of Ireland's Young Men's Society, 1951–61 and Chairman of the Flax Spinners Association.
+Ivan was also president of the Northern Ireland Chamber of Commerce and Industry (The papers of Enoch Powell), a Northern Ireland Delegate to the Duke of Edinburgh's Study Conference on the Human Problems of Industrial Communities within the Commonwealth and Empire at Oxford in 1956, President of the Church of Ireland's Young Men's Society, 1951–61 and Chairman of the Flax Spinners Association.
 In 1976, he was appointed High Sheriff of Antrim.

 He was President of Oldpark Unionist Association and 1950–68.
 Belfast Harbour Commissioner from 1968 to 1977 and High Sheriff for County Antrim (Royal Naval Volunteer Reserve (RNVR) Officers 1939–1945).

 Several weeks before his death he travelled to Germany to meet with an officer who had participated in the attack upon his MTB.
 This was an event he had been waiting fifty years for, he held no animosity toward the enemy, regarding them as honourable adversaries.

 He had one son, his heir, Sir Michael Ewart, 7th Baronet, and two daughters; Susan Eveleen and Patricia Rebe.
 He lived at Hill House, Hillsborough, County Down.